 Everyone who meets the above criteria is encouraged to submit a letter of intent (LOI), which may be submitted using the form below or video, which describes their activism, community and interests.
 Alternatively, an activist may apply through a nominator, who would provide a short testimonial describing the work of the applicant.

-After the initial LOI screening, Elias will provide qualified applicants with an application form that should be completed and returned by the application deadline.
+After the initial LOI screening, Elias will provide qualifying applicants with an application form that should be completed and returned by the application deadline.
 These applications will be reviewed by the Elias Board and Advisory Committee.
 The Foundation may request additional information from finalists.
-Final selections will be made late spring 2019.
+Below is the schedule for our next season for submissions.

 You may use the following form to submit your Letter of Intent or email Polly Withers, email@example.com: